 €75 individual.
 Group rates available.
 Please contact us for details.

-For 2018 we will have group walks the first Saturday of each month.
+For 2018 we will have group walks Saturday and Sundays of each month.

 26th of May(Full)